FrancescaPeru/project-site/finalstep.md

 ## 2. Conclusions

 * Previous analysis of the entities thanks to SPARQL queries
-* Browsing the main ArCo ontologies to find classes and properties.
+* Browsing the main ArCo ontologies to find classes and properties
 * Creation of new triples with SPARQL CONSTRUCT and LLMs to fill in knowledge gaps
 * Using LLMs to retrieve useful information
 * Enrichment of existing data